Big O Notation is a way to measure how efficiently your code performs as the input size grows.

 This extra memory can come from:

-Even if your algorithm is fast, it may still waste memory which can be a serious problem in large-scale systems or environments with limited RAM.
+Even if your algorithm is fast, it may still use more memory than it needs, which can be a serious problem in large-scale systems or environments with limited RAM.

 If you scan an array to find the maximum value, you only store one variable to track the current max.